download

 "We'll send him to school.
 Unfortunately this teaches that you can never lose concentration.
 I feel sorry for him more than for the team.
 He had an excellent race and was one of the fastest".

 But there is a problem: Giancarlo Fisichella claims he was called to the pits with four laps to spare.
-Combination, just when he was going faster and was approaching Fernando Alonso.
+By chance, just when he was going faster and was approaching Fernando Alonso.
 It would therefore have been nervousness that made him mistake.
 No comments from the team.
 Flavio Briatore explains:

-"The role of the two riders is very clear.
-Fernando fights for the title and Giancarlo brings points for the constructors' classification".
+"The role of the two drivers is very clear.
+Fernando fights for the title and Giancarlo brings points for the Constructors' Championship".

 A head-to-head match between two young drivers.
-On one side Fernando Alonso, on the other Kimi Raikkonen.
-After eleven races, the Spaniard is clearly leading the standings, with a 26-point lead to manage in eight races still to be run.
-The only calculation that can give an exact idea of the situation is the simplest one: the Finnish McLaren driver will have to recover more than three points from his opponent for each Grand Prix.
+On one side Fernando Alonso, on the other Kimi Räikkönen.
+After eleven races, the Spaniard is leading the standings, with a 26-point lead to manage in eight races still to go.
+The only calculation that can give an exact idea of the situation is the simplest one: the Finnish McLaren driver will have to recover more than three points from his opponent at each Grand Prix.
 A very difficult task, but not entirely impossible.
-Two teams will play a decisive role.
+Their two teams will play a decisive role.
 Renault has always proved to be very competitive so far, especially at the beginning of the season with four consecutive victories.
 McLaren started quietly but has grown progressively.
-Today it can be said that it is the fastest car of the lot, as demonstrated by Juan Pablo Montoya, winner in Great Britain, and Kimi Raikkonen, third but author of the best lap and a fantastic comeback, from twelfth to third place.
-Ron Demis, team lead, says:
+Today it can be said that it is the fastest car of the lot, as demonstrated by Juan Pablo Montoya, winner in Great Britain, and Kimi Räikkönen, third but author of the best lap and a fantastic comeback, from twelfth to third place.
+Ron Dennis, team manager, says:

-"We are strong and we will be even stronger in the next races, because we are preparing a package of innovations that will make us take a leap forward".
+"We are strong and we will be even stronger in the next races because we are preparing a package of upgrades that will make us take a leap forward".

-Renault is also planning improvements to its cars, so both will have to push to the limit, with obvious dangers to reliability.
+Renault is also planning improvements to its cars, so both will have to push to the limit, with obvious dangers in terms of reliability.
 Whoever makes the fewest mistakes or takes the least risks will win.
-Engine management, to be changed every two races, will also be important.
-Juan Pablo Montoya has already admitted that he is willing to help Kimi Raikkonen, while the situation relating to driver management is more complicated at Renault, where there are frictions to smooth out between Giancarlo Fisichella and the team.
-At Silverstone, Flavio Briatore argued on live television with those who disputed that he shamelessly favored Fernando Alonso, arguing that the treatment of the two drivers was identical.
+The management of the engine, which has to be changed every two races, will also be important.
+Juan Pablo Montoya has already admitted that he is willing to help Kimi Räikkönen, while the situation relating to driver management is more complicated at Renault, where there are frictions to smooth out between Giancarlo Fisichella and the team.
+At Silverstone, Flavio Briatore argued on live television with those who disputed that he shamelessly favoured Fernando Alonso, arguing that the treatment of the two drivers was identical.
 The facts belie this: Giancarlo Fisichella could have won the British Grand Prix but was slowed down by the team.
-More petrol had been loaded on Giancarlo Fisichella's car on Saturday, before qualifying.
-With the heaviest car.
-The Italian driver finished only in sixth place, after Raikkonen's relegation.
-He therefore competed in the chasing group losing time, with a Renault less quick due to the weight.
-When he could have taken advantage of being able to go three or four more laps pushing hard, he was called to the pits inexplicably early for a pit stop.
+More fuel had been loaded on Giancarlo Fisichella's car on Saturday, before qualifying.
+With the heaviest car, the Italian driver finished only in sixth place, after Räikkönen's relegation.
+He therefore raced in the midfield losing time, with a Renault which was less quick due to the weight.
+When he could have taken advantage of being able to run three or four more laps pushing hard, he was called into the pits inexplicably early for a pit stop.
 Then he made a mistake by letting the engine stop.
 But if they had made him stop at the right time he could have aimed for first place.
 In doing so, Renault also lost a chance of success.
 An unpleasant story that could also have negative implications in the future.

 instagram